cameronkettler/ECE-461L-Team-1/README.md

       Press the join project for each project that you want to check-in or check-out harware sets from.
 You cannot make changes to how much hardware you checkout from a project until you join it.
 You can press the leave button when you want to leave the project when you are done.

     Check-out:
       You put the amount in the box that you want to check out from the hardware set, then press the check-out button to subtract it from the set.
 If you check-out more than is available, it will display and error.
+Refresh the page to see the updated amount across all projects.

     Check-in:
       You put the amount in the text-box that you want to check in to the hardware set, then press the check in button to add it back to the hardware set.
 If you try to check in more that you have already checked out from the set from that project, you will get an error message.
+Refresh the page to see the updated amount across all projects.